 For about 90 minutes…

-The two immediately connected over a shared sense of humor, despite the language barrier, and after a whirlwind romance, married on August 18, 1965.
+Despite a language barrier, the two connected almost immediately over a shared sense of humor.
+After a whirlwind romance, Catherine and Bailey married on August 18, 1965.

 "What They All Miss"